Learn something new every day

 I just wanted to say that ever since I looked into some personal finance tools online I really watch how I spend my money.

-I try to avoid the expensive lattes and the drive thru windows, and I have already saved almost $500.
+I try to avoid the expensive lattes and the drive through windows, and I have already saved almost $500.
 I have also started watching television shows offering personal finance advice and it has made me more confident with my money.

 I have even begun investing in mutual funds.
 I have looked into a few index funds because they cover the whole market.
 I read somewhere that index funds were actually good funds to invest in because they offered a lot of diversification and the expenses were really low.